Previous Section Next Section Table of Contents Glossary Index

 12.11.
 Tutorial: Allocating Foreign Data on the Lisp Heap

 Not every foreign function is so marvelously easy to use as the ones we saw in the last section.
-Some of them require you to allocate a C struct, fill it in with your own information, and pass it a pointer to the struct.
-Some of them require you to allocate an empty struct so they can fill it in, and then you can read the information out of it.
+Some functions require you to allocate a C struct, fill it with your own information, and pass in a pointer to that struct.
+Some of them require you to allocate an empty struct that they will fill in so that you can read the information out of it.

 What that means is that, if you allocate something and then lose track of the pointer to it, there's no way to ever free that memory.
 That's what's called a memory leak, and if your program leaks enough memory it will eventually use up all of it!
 So, you need to be careful to not lose your pointers.